gyowannyqueiroz/awshepherd/README.md

 ```

-then use as place holder for your command:
+then use as a place holder for your command:

 ```s3-pull ${S3_SOURCE_BUCKET}/myfile.txt ${S3_DOWNLOAD_FOLDER}```